John Craig has secured another term as mayor of Eastern Charlotte.

 As Craig moves into his sixth term, he said he believes voters of his municipality understand how hard he works and how involved in the community he is.

-It has committed to a new flushing schedule aimed at keeping sediment out of the water.
+Council has been told to commit to a new flushing schedule aimed at keeping sediment out of the water.

-Craig said he will be having council meet with a new engineering company within the upcoming days in order to move forward with the project.
+Craig said he will be having council meet with a new engineering company in the upcoming days in order to move forward with the project.

 “Every area of Eastern Charlotte is important and I will continue to ensure that as the mayor, every area will be treated equally and fairly,” said Craig.

-He promised to continue working hard for everybody, and to be focused on unity for the whole area.
+He promised to continue to be working hard for everybody, and to be focused on unity for the whole area.

 He also thanked Detorakis for putting her name forward.